-The 8-segment VF Display of the Casio AS-8A
+The eight-segment VF Display of the Casio AS-8A

-The AS-8A is not very fast, with the 'all nines divided by 1' benchmark taking about 1/4 second.
+The AS-8A is not very fast, with the "all nines divided by 1" benchmark taking about 1/4 second.
 Given that the clock frequency used to run the HD3272 calculator chip is only 30KHz, it's no surprise that it isn't a terribly fast machine.
 This is likely because of the early MOS technology used in the single-chip calculator implementation.
 Reduction of clocking speeds for early MOS Large-Scale Integration devices was quite common to improve the yields of these complex devices.
-During calculations, the displays are left active, with the left-most digit dimly lighting 'E' during the times the machine is busy.
-Division by zero causes and immediate error indication, signified by an "E" being displayed in the left-most display tube, the display being cleared to zero, and the keyboard locked out.
-The "AC" key must be pressed to clear error conditions.
+During calculations, the displays are left active, with the left-most digit dimly lighting "E" during the times the machine is busy.
+Division by zero causes and immediate error indication, signified by an "E" being displayed in the left-most display tube, the display being cleared to zero, and keyboard input ignored except for the [AC] key.
+The [AC] key must be pressed to clear error conditions.
 The machine has one fluke in its operation, in that numbers can only be entered with a maximum of seven digits behind the decimal point.
-For example, 0.1234567 is OK, but trying to enter 0.12345678 will result in an overflow (with E displayed and the keyboard locked).
-It appears that the leading zero before the decimal point is considered 'signficant' by the machine's logic.
+For example, 0.1234567 is OK, but trying to enter 0.12345678 will result in an overflow.
+It appears that the leading zero before the decimal point is considered significant by the machine's logic.

 Silver Reed (Silver Seiko Intl.) of Japan had an OEM agreement with Casio